How to Make & Use a Test Cut in Cricut Design Space

 Cricut Design Space does not have a built in test cut function, so the first thing to do is create a cut file that can be used as a test cut.
 The Silhouette Cameo cuts a triangle in a square as their test cut, so I replicated the shape in Design Space.

-After inserting the square and triangle, select both shapes and use the Align Center tool to stack the shapes.
+After inserting the square and triangle, select both shapes and use the Align Center tool to stack them evenly.
 While they’re both still selected, use the Attach function (it looks like a paperclip) to lock the shapes in place.
 You can also use the Slice tool, however you’ll have to delete out the extra triangles that are created in that process.

 The purpose of a test cut is to try out cut settings while only wasting a small amount of material.
 So after centering and attaching the shapes (if the paperclip now has a line through it and says Detach then you know the object currently selected is attached), drag the arrow in from the bottom right corner to shrink the shape until it’s about a half inch.